weronikazak/weronikazak.github.io/blog/_posts/Cryptocurrencies/2021-08-01-Technical_Analysis.md

 **As a rule of thumb, technical analysis is used for shorter term trading, and fundamental analysis is used for longer term trading and hodling.**

-If you really want to be a crypto king or queen, you'll need to learn how to do both.

-##### TRADING PAIRS AS AN INDICATPR OF PERFORMANCE
+## TRADING PAIRS AS AN INDICATPR OF PERFORMANCE

 You should also remember that although stablecoin trading pairs, like ETH-USDT are the easiest to keep track of an asset, in terms of dollar value, trading pairs with Bitcoin, such as ETH-BTC can often give you a better sense of how well a cryptocurrency is performing relative to others.